lsolanoy/ActiveDirectoryHomelab/README.md

 <img width="1114" height="498" alt="image" src="https://github.com/user-attachments/assets/3ff03300-600f-4c81-af40-49dce90950c8" />

 <h1>Active Directory Homelab</h1>
 Active Directory is Microsoft's centralized directory system used for managing users, systems and other resources within a network.
-It organizes these objects in a domain based structure where it can enforce authentiction, authorization and group policies.
+It organizes these objects in a domain based structure where it can enforce authentication, authorization and group policies.
 <h2>Description</h2>
 In this lab, we will create a virtualized Active Directory Homelab using VirtualBox.
 We will create two vritual machines, the first one being a Windows 11 host and the other will be a Windows Server 2022 host which will serve as the domain controller.
 We will place the VMs within the same VNET and join the Windows 11 host to the domain.
 The aim of this project is to guide individuals through the process of creating a basic Active Diretory Homelab where they can learn by simulating real-world scenarios.
 <br />